bsnes-emu/bsnes/CONTRIBUTING.md

 Contributing to higan
 =====================

-If you would like to propose a change to higan, you should create an account on the [unofficial forums][f], go to the "Projects" forum, and post your idea in a new topic there.
+If you would like to propose a change to bsnes, you should create an account on the [unofficial forums][f], go to the "Projects" forum, and post your idea in a new topic there.